What Is a PAR Sensor and How Is It Used?

 **Research**

 For example, the same ideas can be used for exploring deep water.
-PAR sensors provide key information on how marine plants and animals adjust to their environments.
+PAR meters provide key information on how marine plants and animals adjust to their environments.

 **Space Exploration**